SanderMertens/flecs/docs/Relationships.md

 Note that because cycle detection requires expensive algorithms, adding `Acyclic` to a relationship does not guarantee that an error will be thrown when a cycle is accidentally introduced.
 While detection may improve over time, an application that runs without errors is no guarantee that it does not contain acyclic relationships with cycles.

 ### Traversable property
-Traversable relationships are allowed to be traversed automatically by queries, for example using the `up` (upwards traversal, see query traversal flags).
+Traversable relationships are allowed to be traversed automatically by queries, for example using the `up` bitflag (upwards traversal, see [query traversal flags](Queries.md#traversal-flags)).
 Traversable relationships are also marked as `Acyclic`, which ensures a query won't accidentally attempt to traverse a relationship that contains cycles.

 Events are propagated along the edges of traversable relationships.
 A typical example of this is when a component value is changed on a prefab.
 The event of this change will be propagated by traversing the `IsA` relationship downwards, for all instances of the prefab.
 Event propagation does not happen for relationships that are not marked with `Traversable`.

 ### Exclusive property
-The `Exclusive` property enforces that an entity can only have a single instance of a relationship.
+The `Exclusive` property enforces that an entity can have only a single instance of a relationship.
 When a second instance is added, it replaces the first instance.
 An example of a relationship with the `Exclusive` property is the builtin `ChildOf` relationship:

 ```c
 ecs_add_pair(world, child, EcsChildOf, parent_a);